jkimys2/JN-PWA-Text-Editor/README.md

 THEN I should have proper build scripts for a webpack application
 ```

-The project was created with given starter code.
+The project was created with starter code that was provided.
 Render was used in order to deploy the application.
-You can visit the deployed page by cliking [here](#links)!
+You can visit the deployed page by clicking [here](#links)!